willfurnass/sheffield_hpc/sharc/software/apps/abaqus.rst

     module load apps/abaqus/2017/binary
     module load apps/abaqus/6.14-2/binary

 Type ``abaqus cae`` to launch the Abaqus GUI from an interactive session with X Window support (e.g. an interactive ``qsh`` session).
-Please see usage notes below.
+Please see usage note below for graphics support options.
 Type ``abaqus`` for the command line interface.
 Typing ``abaqus -help`` will display a list of usage options.

-Abaqus 2017-ga (module ``apps/abaqus/2017-ga/binary``) has the Tosca component installed and is equivalent to Abaqus 2017 ("ga" is an accronym for "general availabilty").
+Abaqus 2017-ga (module ``apps/abaqus/2017-ga/binary``) has the Tosca component installed and is equivalent to Abaqus 2017 ('ga' is an accronym for 'general availabilty').

 The PDF viewer ``foxit`` can be launched to view the PDF documentation for Abaqus 6.14-2 located at ``/usr/local/packages/apps/abaqus/6.14-2/binary/Documentation/docs/v6.14/pdf_books``.